Error Reporting in Parsing Expression Grammars: Labeled Failures

 The strategy we used to annotate the grammar was the following: first, annotate every terminal that should not fail, that is, making the PEG backtrack on failure of that terminal would be useless, as the whole parse would either fail or not consume the whole input in that case.
 For an LL(1) grammar like the one in the example, that means all terminals in a production except the one in the very beginning of the production.

-After annotating the terminals, we make the same assessment for whole productions.
-Productions that can fail but should not get a new alternative that throws an error label for that production.
-If a production starts with a non-terminal, we first assess the production associated with that non-terminal.
+After annotating the terminals, we do the same for whole productions.
+We annotate productions where failing the whole production always implies an error in the input, adding a new alternative that throws an error label specific to that production.

 For Tiny, we end up annotating just two productions, {\em Factor} and {\em CmdSeq}.
 Productions {\em Exp}, {\em SimpleExp}, and {\em Term} also should not fail, but after annotating {\em Factor} they always either succeed or throw the label {\tt exp}.
 The {\it Cmd} production can fail, because it controls whether the repetition inside {\it CmdSeq} stops or continue.